tomeeeS/ScrollPickerDemo/README.md

     val dates: ArrayList< Date > = arrayListOf(Date(), Date(), Date())
     val colors: Set< String > = setOf("red", "green", "blue")
 ```
-Remember, you can data-bind on these collections too if you wrap them into ObservableField thanks to
+You can data-bind on these collections too if you wrap them into ObservableField thanks to
 ```java
     public void setItems( final ObservableField< ? extends Collection > items )
 ```